scp-fs2open/wxLauncher/onlinehelp/ReadMe.txt

 What is this?
 =============
 This folder contains the Online help for wxLauncher.
 This online help is for the users and FSO modders.
-The documenation of the launcher's technical details can be found in the code itself, the /docs folder, the wxLauncher wiki or the doxygen generated help.
+The documentation of the launcher's technical details can be found in the code itself, the /docs folder, the wxLauncher wiki or the doxygen generated help.

 Technical details
 =================